groboclown/nightjar-mesh/README.md

 Miscellaneous Setup:
 * `WAITTIME` (optional) time, in milliseconds, to wait between data gathering of the services.
 Defaults to 100 milliseconds.
-* `AWS_REGION` this may need to be set, to explicitly tell Nightjar which AWS region to look in.
+* `AWS_REGION` (optional) this may need to be set, to explicitly tell Nightjar which AWS region to look in.

 Note that the same service can appear multiple times, which allows for having multiple URLs associated with the same service.

+If you only have inbound traffic, then you can leave out the egress definitions.
+Likewise, if you only have outbound traffic, you can leave out the ingress definitions.
+For example, if all the internal services are directly connected to a load balancer, then you don't need any ingress definitions.

 ## Limitations

 Currently, the Envoy proxy is limited to just one inbound traffic port, forwarded to the other services.

 Nightjar doesn't currently support running as a sidecar in Fargate.
 There is some logic that can work with Fargate, but it is not a currently supported environment.
+This may be supported in the future.

 ## AWS Configuration Details